Author's Note: Here's some wee Captain Charming time! Because I couldn't resist.

 Killian smiled a thank you before darting his gaze over to the other bed, where Emma had turned onto her other side and now facing them.
 Charming's heart once again exploded with love and longing as he looked at her beautiful little face.
 "How long do you think we're going to have to wait?" the boy asked, returning a questioning gaze to Charming.

 "Judging by how deeply she's sleeping, it might be a little while," Charming replied with a soft chuckle.
 "The sun's barely up yet, remember."

 Though Killian nodded in understanding, it was clear he was getting antsy.
 A cabin boy, much like a farmer, was used to doing something with his early morning hours.

 "I have an idea," Charming said.
 "Why don't you and I go feed the animals?
 Maybe by the time we've fed the chickens and let the sheep graze, Emma will be awake."

 Charming would, too, to be perfectly honest.
 He stood and held out his hand.
 Killian took it and climbed out of bed.

 Again Wilby lifted his head but Charming once again told him to stay.
 He didn't want Emma waking up alone.

 When Killian shot him a questioning look, clearly wondering why the dog wasn't coming with them, Charming winked at the boy.
 "We're giving him the morning off."

 "Wilby looks like he likes that," Killian laughed, "and I think Emma will, too."

-Charming chuckled as well and led the boy downstairs.
-He didn't normally have another person to help get the animals ready for the day but somehow he didn't think he'd mind the company.
+Charming chuckled as he led the boy out of the room.
+He didn't normally have another person assisting him with the animals but somehow he didn't think he'd mind the company.